Barkip: History

+Jame Walker is recorded as being born on 4 September 1795 and lived at 20 Fore Row, 23 Barkip, The Den.

 Geography

 Geologically, Barkip consists of mainly sandstone.
 Two areas of the rare habitat type known as 'raised bogs' are located at Barkip and Little Barkip.
 These were surveyed for the Ayrshire Biodiversity Action Plan (ABAP) by the NAC Ranger Service in 2010.
 Raised bogs develop over centuries from open lake, to marsh, and eventually bog that continues to form peat, and over time a shallow dome of bog peat develops: a raised bog.
 The dome is typically a few metres high in the centre, and is often surrounded by strips of fen.
 The Barkip sites have the typical bog plants, such as sundew, cotton grass, deer grass, and sphagnum mosses.
 Highfield is the next village along on the A737 towards Dalry.